ndbhamvani/ndbhamvani.github.io/_posts/2025-02-13-swapping-out-mongodb-for-ferretdb.md

 <br />

 ### Evaluating FerretDB Locally on Linux
 Given that most deployments in production happen on Linux servers, to me it makes sense to then develop on a linux platform.
 For the purposes of this evaluation, I took a currently under development private project where MongoDB has already been used.
-The idea being that I'd make minimal adjustments when swapping MongoDB for FerretDB.
-After an initial unsuccessful attempt at installing the above components separately using Linux native packages, I quickly utilised their production image, generated via Docker Compose, which wraps up all necessary components in a single networked image.
+The idea being that I should only need minimal adjustments when swapping MongoDB for FerretDB.
+After an initial unsuccessful attempt at installing the above components separately using Linux native packages, I quickly utilised FerretDB's production image, generated via Docker Compose, which wraps up all necessary components in a single networked image.
 In the spirit of Open Source, I used Podman Compose and Podman Desktop, to see how these stacked up against native Docker tools (see below).

 #### Docker Compose YAML (Source: <a href="https://docs.ferretdb.io/installation/ferretdb/docker/">FerretDB Production Image</a>):